 - 90% overall secondary school average or 87% overall secondary school average with a 90% average in science, mathematics and computer science coursework

-- 1100 combined score on the SAT examinations (24 on the ACT)
+- 1100 combined math and verbal score on the SAT examinations (24 on the ACT)

 - If currently a St. John's student, must have a 3.5 overall GPA or 3.25 GPA with a 3.5 GPA in all mathematics, science and computer science courses